 5. The Discipline of Honoring God with Your Finances First – From the very beginning, before there were churches, even before God gave commandments about tithing we read about Abraham and Jacob giving tithes (10%) of everything to God (Genesis 14:20) as a way of showing God was the One Who gives us everything we have.
 Proverbs 3:9 states we should do this first; Honor the LORD with your possessions, And with the first fruits of all your increase.
 Deuteronomy 14:22, 23 states tithing is the way God teaches us to reverence Him; You shall truly tithe … that you may learn to always fear the Lord.
 Malachi 3:6-13 states when Israel didn’t tithe they were robbing God from His holy portion!
-And tithing was the only thing Jesus commended the Pharisee for.
+And tithing was the only thing Jesus commended the Pharisees for.
 Matthew 23:23.
-As Christians we know 100% belongs to God so we don’t have to tithe like Israel of old, but we get to tithe as a type of financial circumcision, or sign of our covenant with God and that our finances are circumcised.
-This enables us to follow the typological example of not touching the forbidden thing (like the tree in the garden) and follows the lifestyles of those who walked with God.
+As Christians we know 100% belongs to God so we don’t have to tithe like Israel of old, but we get to tithe as a type of financial circumcision, or sign of our covenant with God.
+This also enables us to follow the typological example of not touching the forbidden thing (like the tree of knowledge in the garden) as we follow the example of those who walked with God.